-THE WHITE QUEEN, Emma’s ten hour adaptation of Philippa Gregory’s best selling novels’ series ‘The Cousins War’ is coming to BBC1 this summer, directed by James Kent and produced by Company Pictures.
+THE WHITE QUEEN, Emma’s ten hour adaptation of Philippa Gregory’s best selling novels’ series ‘The Cousins War’ aired 2013 on BBC1 in the UK, and Starz in the US, directed by James Kent and produced by Company Pictures.
+It was nominated for three Golden Globe Awards.

 Emma’s BBC4 film CONSUMING PASSION, marking the centenary of Mills & Boon publishing, was broadcast in November 2008 to great critical acclaim.
 Caitlin Moran wrote in the Times 'Consuming Passion pops with focus and energy' '…wholly admirable - the kind of blue-skies thinking that's going to get us through this recession'.
 The Guardian said 'superb', with Sam Wollaston calling it ‘a lovely drama.
 Dead clever too’ and The Times gave it 5 stars, 'Frost's script was wickedly clever'.

-Prior to becoming a writer, Emma trained as a fine artist, then worked in theatre, script editing and development.
-She returned briefly to script editing in 2005 to work on Julia Davis's award winning comedy NIGHTY NIGHT, and she has mentored and taught on various schemes, including Channel 4's PILOT new writers' scheme, BBC WRITERS’ ACADEMY and ARTICULATE at the National Gallery.
+Prior to becoming a writer, Emma trained as a fine artist, before working in theatre, script editing and development.
+She returned briefly to script editing in 2005 to work on Julia Davis's award winning comedy NIGHTY NIGHT.

 Emma is a trustee for the charity ANNO's AFRICA, which runs educational arts projects with orphans and vulnerable children in Africa.
-She produces annual comedy and art fundraising events in London for the charity, and goes out to Africa to teach theatre design, mask making and writing.
+She produces comedy and art fundraising events in London for the charity, and visits Africa to teach theatre design, mask making and writing.

 Her proudest claim to fame, however, remains that she is Sheriff of Hillsboro, New Mexico.